PrimeLens/Rails5-app-example-with-MVC-and-CRUD/README.md

 Use browser to visit `http://localhost:3000`

 ### To Run on Heroku
-Create the heroku app and add the git remote
+Create the heroku app, initialize git and add the git remote, package up a commit then

     $ git push heroku master